drinkingandcoding/barcart/README.md

 ## Usage

-All functions should return the array declared in [drinkInterfaces](https://github.com/drinkingandcoding/barcart/blob/main/src/interfaces/drinkInterface.ts)
+All functions should return an array of objects declared in [drinkInterfaces](https://github.com/drinkingandcoding/barcart/blob/main/src/interfaces/drinkInterface.ts)

 ### Make
 ```js